killinq-joke/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the document object model, which is the way the document are made.

 2. What is an event?

+an event is something that happens on the page like a click, or someone pressing a key.

 3. What is an event listener?

+some bit of code that listens for when an event happens.

 4. Why would we convert a NodeList into an Array?

+because nodelists don't have all the functionalities that arrays have.

 5. What is a component?

+a component is some reusable bit of code that makes something on the page, since it's reusable , you can make lots of it!

 ### Git Set up